 For couples who are married or in civil partnerships, the changes largely affect those without children.
 Under previous rulings, if a couple had no children, the surviving spouse would receive the first £450,000 of the deceased partner’s estate and half the remainder.
 The other half would then be divided up and awarded to the deceased’s family members.
 From the 1st of October, the surviving partner will now receive the entire estate, meaning that any parents, siblings and other relatives of the deceased will not automatically receive anything unless specifically stated in the will.

 For married couples with children, the new intestacy rules have abolished the life interest concept of inheritance.
 Under the old rules, the surviving spouse would receive the first £250,000 of their partner’s assets with any children receiving half of the remainder.
 Although the other half would also go to the children, the surviving parent would hold ‘life interest’ in the amount, enabling them to take an income from the money.
 The new rules state that children are now fully entitled to any assets over £250,000.
 An additional amendment to the rules surrounding children also ensures that adopted children retain their inheritance from biological parents even after they are adopted.

 A will is an essential document that sets out who will receive your assets after you die.
 In light of unchanged policies surrounding cohabiting couples, it is even more important to draw up a will if you are unmarried.
 Common law marriage is essentially a myth when it comes to legal protection, and it’s vital that you state your intentions with regard to your estate if you want those you love to be provided for in the future.
-For help making a will, or for more information on wills and probate, make an appointment with Frances Lindsay & Co in Beaconsfield or Maidenhead.changes to inheritance laws, cohabitation, cohabitation rights, common-law marraige, inheritance laws, intestacy rules, wills and probate Thames Valley
+For help making a will, or for more information on wills and probate, make an appointment with Frances Lindsay & Co in Beaconsfield or Maidenhead.Tags: changes to inheritance laws, cohabitation, cohabitation rights, common-law marraige, inheritance laws, intestacy rules, wills and probate Thames Valley